23 May 1707 — 10 January 1778

 One of Linnaeus's main criteria for defining genera was the nature of the fruit, which led to some overly broad circumscriptions.
 Later authors divided many Linnaean genera, often returning to earlier, narrower definitions.

 In his "Species plantarum" (1753), Linnaeus listed species now included in the Malpighiaceae in his category "Decandria Trigynia" [ten stamens, three styles].
-He assigned them to three genera: Banisteria (fruit splitting into three samaras, each with a large dorsal wing), Malpighia (fruit fleshy), and Triopterys (fruit splitting into three samaras, each with a 3-lobed lateral wing).
+He assigned them to three genera: Banisteria (fruit splitting into three samaras, each with a large dorsal wing), Malpighia (fruit fleshy), and Triopterys (=Mascagnia; fruit splitting into three samaras, each with a 3-lobed lateral wing).
 In the second edition (1762), he added Thryallis (fruit splitting into three cocci), which he based on a literature report.
 He mistakenly assumed Thryallis had only one style and thus placed it in "Decandria Monogynia."